Vine King Thomas Sanders Wins 1st-Ever YouTube Honor At 9th Annual Shorty Awards

-Viral star Thomas Sanders has officially made the transition from Vine alum to YouTube great, thanks to a big, early win from this year’s Shorty Awards!
+Viral star Thomas Sanders has officially made the transition from Vine alum to YouTube great, thanks to a big, early win from this year’s Shorty Awards.

-Publication Mashable is reporting that the 27-year-old singer, songwriter and occasional stage performer (Ultimate Storytime, Heathers) picked up his first major trophy related to the video-sharing site, Best YouTube Comedian, following his move from the six-second app service at the start of 2017 (Sanders still shares shorter videos via his Instagram and Twitter profiles).
+Mashable is reporting that the 27-year-old singer, songwriter, and occasional stage performer (Ultimate Storytime, Heathers) picked up his first major trophy related to the video-sharing site, Best YouTube Comedian, three days ahead of Sunday’s scheduled ceremony.

-Speaking from New York, where Sanders flew out to attend this coming Sunday’s ceremony with close friends and fellow YouTube personalities Ben J. Pierce and Dodie Clark, the Florida native couldn’t help but to understandably have a bit of an emotional reaction to news of his big “Shortys” win.
+Speaking from New York, where Sanders flew out to attend the celebratory gathering with close friends and fellow YouTube personalities Ben J. Pierce and Dodie Clark, the Florida native couldn’t help to have a bit of an emotional reaction to the news of his big Shortys win.

 You guys wanna see a few?
 Sorry the fourth one is sleeveless. pic.twitter.com/pNE2WVXrxf